simsoba-research/simsoba-research.github.io/_pages/cv.md

 ## Teaching Experience
 <u></u>
-**Mathematics and Physics Teacher**, Kara, Togo
-*2019–2023*
-* Delivered comprehensive high school instruction in Physics and Mathematics with an emphasis on conceptual understanding and systematic problem-solving.

-**Tutor (Volunteer)**, École Polytechnique de Lomé, Togo
-*2023*
-* Instructed Master's students in the Big Data program on Inferential Statistics and Optimization techniques.

-## Teaching Experience
-<u></u>
 **Mathematics and Physics Teacher**, High Schools in Kara, Togo
 *2019 – 2023*
 *Delivered comprehensive high school instruction focusing on conceptual understanding and systematic problem-solving.*